Skip to contents

 Weights

-locate_errors allows for supplying weigths for the variables.
+locate_errors allows for supplying weights for the variables.
 It is common that the quality of the observed variables differs.
-When we have more trust in age we can give it more weight so it chooses income when it has to decide between the two (record 2):
+When we have more trust in age because it was retrieved from the official population register, we can give it more weight so it chooses income when it has to decide between the two (record 2):

-set.seed(1) # good practice, although not needed in this example
+set.seed(1) # good practice, see later in this document

 weight <- c(age = 2, income = 1)